steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 HDFS's restrictions may be an implementation detail of how it implements `concat` -by changing the inode references to join them together in a sequence.
-A no other filesystem in the Hadoop core codebase implements this method, there is no way to distinguish implementation detail. from specification.
+As no other filesystem in the Hadoop core codebase implements this method, there is no way to distinguish implementation detail. from specification.